 You may be required to submit evidence alongside your application, particularly if you will be leaving the country.
 You can take a maximum of eight (8) weeks under an Authorised Absence, but all absences will need to be approved.

 You must submit your request for absence in advance to the Authorised Signatory for your School.
-If you are unsure of whose name to enter as your authorised signatory, please contact your programme/PGR administrator or check the section below, 'Which e-mail addresses should I use for the Authorised Signatory and Administrator boxes when completing the online form?' before submitting your authorised absence request.
+If you are unsure of whose name to enter as your authorised signatory, please check the section below, 'Which e-mail addresses should I use for the Authorised Signatory and Administrator boxes when completing the online form?' before submitting your authorised absence request.

 Please note that once the authorised absence request has been received by Registry, following processing by CAL, the standard processing time is ten working days, however during peak times this may extend to twenty (20) working days (maximum).
 If you have not had a response after this time, you should first contact the CAL Student Attendance Team Administrator for your School and not the Authorised Signatory.

 Please be advised that Authorised Absences are not reflected in your attendance record and any absences during this time will be recorded as unauthorised.
 This is because the College expects that all absences will have an impact on academic performance and will use this information to ensure that you receive any necessary support.

 For more information on Authorised Absences please visit the Authorised Absence Intranet Page.